Diptanu-Deb/VSDSquadron-RTL2GDS-SoC-Implementation/README.md

 In our entire design process, we will use the same required PDK.

-Now moving to RTL2GSDII Flow,
+# Now moving to RTL2GSDII Flow,

 Once we have the required RTL Code, the first step is to synthesize the RTL.

-Synthesis: This process gives us the optimised gate level netlist.
+**Synthesis**: This process gives us the optimised gate level netlist.

-Floor planning and power planning: In this step, we will define the aspect ratio of the core, Place the Macros and De-cap cells, carryout power planning, place pre-placement cells, define pin location.
+**Floor planning and power planning**: In this step, we will define the aspect ratio of the core, Place the Macros and De-cap cells, carryout power planning, place pre-placement cells, define pin location.

-Placement: In this stage we will place the standard cell in standard cell Row site and legalize their placement.
+**Placement**: In this stage we will place the standard cell in standard cell Row site and legalize their placement.

-CTS: Clock tree synthesis is the stage where we will give clock signal to every block in a way that we have minimum skew and low latency.
+**CTS**: Clock tree synthesis is the stage where we will give clock signal to every block in a way that we have minimum skew and low latency.

-Routing: Routing is making physical connections between signal pins using metal layers.
+**Routing**: Routing is making physical connections between signal pins using metal layers.

 It can be divided into two steps:

-a)	Global Routing: This step identifies the possible routing tracks.
+a)	**Global Routing**: This step identifies the possible routing tracks.

-b)	Detailed Routing: This step physically connects the signal pins.
+b)	**Detailed Routing**: This step physically connects the signal pins.

-Sign-Off: This steps checks whether there is any DRC violations or not, carry out schematic vs LVS check, and perform STA analysis.
+**Sign-Off**: This steps checks whether there is any DRC violations or not, carry out schematic vs LVS check, and perform STA analysis.

 The entire design will be done using OpenLane, which is a flow and comprised of many open-source EDA tools like Yosis+abc,magic,Ngspice etc.